hofff/contao-tawk-to/README.md

 # Contao Extension: hofff.com - tawk.to Plugin

 contao-tawk-to is a Contao extension to include the chat services of tawk.to.
 Create a new content element or module, insert the Site ID delivered by your tawk.to-account and now you can chat with your clients.

 ## Compatibility

  - min.
+PHP version: >= 7.1
-Contao version: >= 3.5.0
+ - min.
+Contao version: >= 4.4

-## Dependency

-There are no dependencies to other extensions, that have to be installed.
+## Migrate from version 1.0

+ - Templates got renamed to match Contao 4 template schema
+ - Content element and module got renamed
+ - Class namespace changed

 ## Screenshots